-Cash and cash equivalents include cash on hand, amounts in demand and deposit accounts as well as short-term investments in certificates of deposit with a maturity date within three months of the date acquired by the Board.
+Cash and cash equivalents include cash on hand, amounts in demand and deposit accounts, cash with fiscal agents as well as short-term investments in certificates of deposit with a maturity date within three months of the date acquired by the Board.

 Statutes authorize the Board to invest in obligation of the U.S. Treasury, obligations of any state of the United States, general obligations of any Alabama county or city board of education secured by the pledge of the three-mill school tax and certificates of deposit.
 Investments are reported at fair value.
+All the Board's investments were in certificates of deposit and are reported at cost.
+These certificates of deposit are classified as "Deposits" in order to determine insurance and collateralization.
+However, they are classified as "Investments" on the financial statements.